 Irish National Heritage Week is in August and as a heritage town with an ancient, rich, heritage, we host a number of Heritage Week events.
 The town also hosts the Dalkey Lobster Festival in late August, which showcases local seafood and global musicians.

-Echoes Festival, a Literary Festival celebrating Maeve Binchy & Other Writers is held in October.
+Echoes Festival, a Literary Festival with well known contemporary writers where Maeve Binchy’s writing & social commentary provides the inspiration for contemporary discussion & performances is held in October.

 Dalkey Castle also holds seasonal events for Halloween & Christmas.